Silas L. Copeland: Military career

 Selected to be the division sergeant major in June 1963, Copeland remained in that position until December 1966 when he was transferred to the 2nd Brigade, 4th Armored Division in Erlangen, Germany.
 He was selected as the division command sergeant major in April 1968 and served in that capacity until July 1969 when he was assigned to the Republic of Vietnam as the division command sergeant major of the 1st Infantry Division (Big Red One).
 For seven and a half months he performed duties as the division's command sergeant major until the 1st Infantry Division returned from Vietnam.
 Copeland accompanied the division colors to Fort Riley, Kansas, then returned to Vietnam to complete his tour as command sergeant major of the 4th Infantry Division located in the Central Highlands of Vietnam.
-Following his return to the United States, Copeland was appointed Sergeant Major of the Army on October 1, 1970.
+Following his return to the United States, Copeland was appointed Sergeant Major of the Army (SMA) on October 1, 1970.

+One of his first challenges as the new SMA was not accepting being rated by a colonel on his efficiency reports.
+As a Command Sergeant Major, he had always been rated by a general officer and refused, saying he would rather be reassigned.
+It was determined that the SMA would not be rated at all.
+He also set a goal to change the perception of the office of the SMA as not a spy or whistle blower for the Pentagon.
+The transition to the all volunteer force would be a main focus of his time as the SMA.
+He wanted the NCO corps to focus on fundamentals and professionalism.

 Later life

-Copeland died on December 4, 2001, and was buried in Oakwood Cemetery, Huntsville, Texas.
+Copeland died on 4 December 2001, and was buried in Oakwood Cemetery, Huntsville, Texas.